phryneas/paperless-tag-fuse/README.md

 (This is just something that I was fiddling around with on the weekend and it's far from finished)

-A FUSE file system to browse documents by tags.
+A FUSE file system to browse documents by paperless tags.

 Assuming you mount this on /your/mountpoint, then: